What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Discussion

-Actions under the goal of \textit{Reform} targeted institutional or systemic conditions, such as organizational policies or algorithm designs.
+Actions under the goal of \textit{Reform} aimed to address institutional or systemic conditions, such as organizational policies or algorithm designs.
 These responses align with the aims of \textit{transformative justice}, which seeks to prevent future harm by confronting and altering the structural and social conditions that allow harm to persist~\cite{morris2000stories}.
+However, in practice, such actions often fell short of these goals.

-In our dataset, 22\% of cases involved actions that could be interpreted as targeting structural factors.
-These included product recalls, system redesigns, and law and policy change.
+In our dataset, 20\% of cases involved actions that could be interpreted as targeting structural factors.
+These included product and feature discontinuation, system redesigns, and law and policy change.
 However, many of these interventions were narrow in scope.
 They rarely addressed upstream drivers such as exploitative data practices, profit incentives that reward harmful behavior, or recurring harms across platforms.
 Most changes were confined to a single organization and lacked coordination across the broader ecosystem.
-In some cases, structural change took the form of product withdrawal rather than substantive redesign---what has been critiqued as a superficial fix that evades accountability~\cite{johnson_fall_2024}.
+In some cases, structural change took the form of product discontinuation rather than substantive redesign---what has been critiqued as a superficial fix that evades accountability~\cite{johnson_fall_2024}.
 These patterns echo broader critiques that ethics initiatives in the tech industry often serve to preempt regulation and manage public image rather than drive systemic accountability~\cite{metcalf2019owning, green2021contestation}.